PLEASE NOTE: WE HAVE A FULL SCHEDULE FOR THE FORESEEABLE FUTURE AND ARE CURRENTLY CLOSED TO SUBMISSIONS.

 Waterloo Press has benefited in the past from the generosity of private benefactors, most particularly our co-founder Sonja Ctvrtecka.
 We are always open to donations from individuals who wish to support our editorial mandate to publish the best of radical poetry.
 Without compromising our editorial integrity, we work closely with donors to ensure they fund books they can be proud of.

-Waterloo Press is an Equal Opportunities publishing house, and (when our submissions window is open) actively encourages submissions from poets from a diverse range of cultural and social backgrounds.
+Waterloo Press is an Equal Opportunities publishing house, and actively encourages submissions from poets from a diverse range of cultural and social backgrounds.
 Modernists and translators too, are most welcome!

 95 Wick Hall